SoDiEca/node-js-meme-scraper/README.md

 The website can be found at : memegen-link-examples-upleveled.netlify.app

-The given application was built during the Web Dev Bootcamp at Upleveled Institute in Vienna .
+The given application was built during the Web Development Bootcamp at UpLeveled Institute in Vienna .